klikaba/gradle-appcenter/readme.md

 To be able to download app you must know three things: Owner Name, App Name and name of Distribution group.

-There are multiple ways how to get it but easiest is just to run task `:getApps`.
-It will log all apps available via generated API token with associated Owner Name and App Name and group names.
+There are multiple ways how to get it but easiest is just to run task `:getApps`:

 ```bash
 ➜ gradle :getApps